ipb-halle/MetFrag/projects/metfragcl/index.md

  </table>
 </div>

-You can find examples of the CASMI2016 contest for <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/Challenge-087.txt">positive</a> and <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/Challenge-039.txt">negative</a> mode.
-Starting with MetFrag2.4.5-CL.jar the tool includes a trained model which can directly be used with the provided parameter files.
-The new scoring parameters improved MetFrag's annotation results.
+This new model is included since MetFrag2.4.5-CL.jar.
+Examples to try include spectra from the CASMI2016 contest for <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/Challenge-087.txt">positive</a> and <a href="https://msbi.ipb-halle.de/~cruttkie/metfrag/Challenge-039.txt">negative</a> mode.
 More examples can be found on <a href="https://github.com/c-ruttkies/metfrag_statistical_annotation">GitHub</a>.

 <h4>Spectral Library Match Scores</h4>
 MetFrag has two kinds of scores to take spectral library matches into account, using local files created from MassBank of North America (MoNA) download files.
+The DOI <a href="https://doi.org/10.1021/es5002105">10.5281/zenodo.13951786</a> redirects to the latest LC-MS mb file.
+The conversion script used to create these mb files is available <a href="https://github.com/sneumann/weizfrag/blob/main/convert-mona.R">here</a>.
 It is possible to use zero, one or both spectral library terms by including these options in the MetFragScoreTypes (shown here in combination with the FragmenterScore):

 <div class="code">
   <table>